What is HTLV and how is it distributed in the world?

 Blood via venepuncture (inserting a needle into a vein of the arm).

-is collected via a lumbar puncture (inserting a needle into the lower back) to help with the diagnosis of HAM/TSP.
-This is only performed if HAM/TSP is suspected and is not required for the diagnosis of HTLV-1 or HTLV-2 infection per se.
+Cerebrospinal fluid is collected via a lumbar puncture (inserting a needle into the lower back) to help with the diagnosis of HAM.
+This is only performed if HAM is suspected or in the management of ATLL and is not required for the diagnosis of HTLV-1 or HTLV-2 infection per se.

 Is any test preparation needed to ensure the quality of the sample?